 - Solve number and practical problems that involve all of the above and with increasingly large positive numbers

 Times tables are really important and by the end of year 4 it is expected that you should recall your times tables up to 12 x 12.
 In school we will be playing daily times tables games and there will be a weekly times table challenge called Rainbow times tables (This is a timed test.
 You will progress through the colours once you achieve full marks on each colour) To help you achieve full marks ensure you practise your tables at home too.

 You can help your child by playing some maths games focusing on these areas – www.mathsplayground.com.

-PE will be on a Tuesday and a Friday, please ensure children have their full kit with their names in.
+Mr Hall and I will be teaching dance on a Tuesday and Mr kelly will be teaching football on a Wednesday.
+Please ensure children have their full kit in school on these days with their names in.

 Homework and spellings:

 Maths and English homework will be given out every Wednesday and expected back the following Monday.

 There is a star Icon at the bottom of our Year 4 Page called Homework and Spellings - here I will upload a copy of the homework and spellings for the current week.

 If your child is finding the homework difficult then please encourage them to come to homework club on a Wednesday and Thursday Lunchtime.